neutrixs/spotifinfo/src/components/privacyText/privacyPolicy.md

 ---

 Like any other website, spotifinfo.neutrix-web.xyz uses 'cookies'.
 Our service rely on cookies to function properly.
-For example, we use a cookie called 'uname' and another cookie called 'state' that makes it possible for you to use our service.
+For example, we use a cookie called 'state' that makes it possible for you to use our service.
 Blocking these cookies will prevent our service from working properly

 ## Third Party Privacy Policies